The Acupuncture Infertility Specialists of South Florida

-We have been successfully treating infertility cases for 10 + years and we are confident we can help you.
+We have been successfully treating infertility cases for 13 + years and we are confident we can help you.
 Whether you are trying to become pregnant naturally or using an assisted reproductive technology such as IVF, The Acupuncturists can help.
 Call to schedule an appointment with Dr. Robert Herbst or Dr. Landon Agoado today.
 Many insurances now cover acupuncture and we are in network with many!

 Our licensed team of acupuncturists are located in Broward County, and we have been serving Margate, Coral Springs, Coconut Creek, Tamarac, Boca Raton, Parkland, Deerfield Beach, Pompano Beach, and Ft Lauderdale, helping families achieve their dreams of having a family for 15+ years.
 Learn more about our specialty at our acupuncture for infertility website or see our reviews.

 - Chandra, A., Copen, C. E., & Stephen, E. H. (2013).
 Infertility and impaired fecundity in the United States, 1982–2010: data from the National Survey of Family Growth.
 Natl Health Stat Report, 67(67), 1-19.